Here are reasons you might need CPAP (Continuous Positive Airway Pressure) therapy:

-CPAP Therapy is generally recommended for patients diagnosed with moderate to severe obstructive sleep apnoea (OSA).
+CPAP Therapy, or Continuous Positive Airway Pressure Therapy, is often suggested for patients who are dealing with moderate to severe obstructive sleep apnea (OSA).

 No Preparation Required.